hamedabangar/customer_purchasing_behaviors/README.md

 ---

+## 👥 Stakeholders

+**Primary stakeholders:**
+- Retail store managers who will use cluster insights to tailor promotions and optimize inventory
+- - Marketing teams responsible for developing targeted campaigns based on customer segment profiles
+  - - Customer insights analysts who will interpret and apply the segmentation results

+    - **Secondary stakeholders:**
+    - - Regional sales directors planning expansion strategies
+      - - Product development teams aligning offerings with customer preferences

+        - **Value to stakeholders:** Store managers will use cluster insights to tailor promotions and optimize inventory.
+Marketing teams will leverage segment profiles for targeted campaigns.
+Regional directors will use purchasing behavior patterns and regional analysis to identify optimal locations for store expansion.

+        - ## ⚠️ Risks and Unknowns

+        - **Data limitations:**
+        - - Limited historical depth (238 observations) may not capture seasonal trends or long-term behavioral shifts
+          - - Dataset lacks temporal information, preventing time-series analysis of customer behavior changes

+            - **Model limitations:**
+            - - K-Means assumes spherical clusters, which may not reflect real customer groupings
+              - - Clustering results depend on feature scaling and may be sensitive to outliers despite preprocessing
+                - - Optimal number of clusters (K=6) is based on metrics but requires business validation

+                  - **Business risks:**
+                  - - Segment interpretations require domain expertise to validate business relevance
+                    - - External factors (market changes, economic conditions, new competitors) not reflected in current data
+                      - - Regional patterns may shift due to demographic changes or local market dynamics

+                        - **Implementation considerations:**
+                        - - Model will require periodic retraining as customer behaviors evolve
+                          - - Prediction accuracy for new customers depends on how well they match existing segment patterns

+---

 ## 📊 Data Overview

 The dataset contains **238 observations** and **7 variables**, each representing demographic and behavioral features of retail customers.